 The student applies skills gained in medical office procedures, medical terminology, and grammar to the field of medical transcription.
 Content includes transcribing letters and memos dictated by doctors to other doctors, insurance companies, patients, staff, and others; and transcribing dictation involving history and physicals, x-ray reports, consultations, various diagnostic reports, discharge summaries, operative reports, and pathology reports.
-Prerequisites: OFMG 1030, OFMG 1100, ENGL 1010, and BIOL 1205.
+Emphasis is placed on the confidential and ethical treatment of all patient information and records.
+Prerequisites: OFMG 1030, OFMG 1100 and ENGL 1010.